lgeurts/lgeurts.github.io/_posts/2019-03-19-dual-booting-windows-and-linux.md

 **You might be prompted for a BitLocker recovery key after completing the installation**.

 PS.
 Need more technical info?
 Check this link @[XDA Developers](https://www.xda-developers.com/dual-boot-windows-11-linux/).
-Mind you, it discusses dual-booting WIndows 11 and Linux.